Find Affordable College Courses

 $15,439 Average Tuition & Fees

-With a ranking of #6, Nebraska Methodist College of Nursing & Allied Health did quite well on this year’s best value schools for allied health and medical assisting services students.
+Nebraska Methodist College of Nursing & Allied Health did quite well in this year’s ranking of the best value schools for allied health and medical assisting services students.
+It came in at #6 on the list.
 Located in the city of Omaha, Nebraska Methodist College is a private not-for-profit school with a small student population.

 The average tuition and fees for an in-state undergraduate at Nebraska Methodist College are $15,439 a year.
 After completing their degree, medical assisting graduates from Nebraska Methodist College carry an average student debtload of $12,551.